soulclimberchick/adme-pred-py/Temp README.md for project.md

 In the interest of time, train_test_split used to create training, testing, and valiation datasets.

 The models chosen are: a Markov Chain Classifier Neural Netowork employed using Keras and SciKitLearn, and a SciKitLearn implementation of SVC SVM model utilizing gridsearching for parameter optimization around both accuracy and recall.
-Both models performed well, though we will likely stick with the SVM model as that is the model used for SwissADME.
+Both models performed relatively well.
+The Markov Chain Neural Netowrk gave a mean area under curve (AUC) of 0.536 and Accuracy (ACC) of  0.956.
+For the **Tuned** SVM Model weighted average means were: precision - 0.88, recall - 0.93, and f1-score of 0.90.
+We will likely stick with the SVM model as that is the model used for SwissADME, though exploring other models will likey be used in the exploratory process.

-The models were deployed on various datasets:
+The models were deployed on all created datasets:
 Each cytochrome enzyme with fingerprint data, and again with engineered feature data.
 The models were also deployed on each of the full merged datasets for fingerprint data and engineered feature data.